hoshisabi/LunchAndLearn/DEMO_GUIDE.md

 ---

-### Task 4: Documentation (5-6 min) - **COPILOT (VS Code)**
+### Task 4: Documentation (5-6 min) - **COPILOT CLI** (or Gemini)

-**What Copilot will demonstrate:**
+**What Copilot CLI will demonstrate:**

-- Context-aware documentation updates (AI understands code changes from Tasks 1-3)
+- AI assistance for non-code tasks (documentation)
+- Different interface/interaction model (CLI vs IDE)
-- Keeping code and documentation in sync automatically
+- Communication and clarity in technical writing
-- Inline editing with immediate codebase context
-- How AI catches inconsistencies without being explicitly told
+- Real-world business use case (customer-facing docs)

 **Steps** (from UPGRADE_TASK.md, Task 4):

-1. Open README.md alongside recent code changes
-2. Use Copilot to update testing section
+1. Update README.md testing section
     - Fix test count reference (7 → 8)
     - Update example API calls (`?priority=` instead of `?urgent=`)
     - Update Python client examples

 **Your role:**

-- Explain: "Finally, documentation.
-The interesting thing about using Copilot here is that it has immediate context about the code changes we just made.
-It's not guessing—it understands what changed."
+- Explain: "Finally, let's ensure our documentation reflects the new feature"
-- Show how Copilot infers the test count change from the actual code
+- Show how AI can help with documentation accuracy, not just code
-- Highlight: "Watch how it catches inconsistencies without us explicitly pointing them out"
 - Review the updated README for clarity and correctness
-- Emphasize: "This is about keeping code and documentation in sync, which is a real problem teams face"
+- No verification needed (documentation review only)

 **Expected time breakdown:**

-- README updates with context-aware refinement: 5-6 min
+- README updates: 5-6 min

-**No verification needed** (documentation review only)

 ---